top of page

 Jan 4

-Why Hens Are Not Pez Dispensers-or Egg Machines It's easy to fall into the trap of thinking of our backyard hens as little breakfast makers-drop an egg, repeat daily.
-But here's the truth: your hens are not Pez dispensers, egg machines or tiny omelet factories.
-They're living, breathing animals with complex bodies, natural rhythms and individual needs.
+It's easy to fall into the trap of thinking of our backyard hens as little breakfast makers—drop an egg, repeat daily.
+But here's the truth: your hens are not Pez dispensers, egg machines, or tiny omelet factories.
+They're living, breathing animals with complex bodies, natural rhythms, and individual needs.
 Every egg your hen lays isn't a "product."
-It's ovulation-a natural reproductive process that takes energy, nutrients and
+It's ovulation—a natural reproductive process that takes energy, nutrients, and rest.
+When we start seeing eggs as a gift in

 Dec 28, 2025